Operation Arrow: Phase two

 During the second phase, from October 31 to November 6, the Mujahideen defended the areas they had captured against a DRA offensive.
 The first DRA reaction was to launch artillery and air strikes against suspected Mujahideen positions.
 However, the rugged terrain and the threat of anti-aircraft weapons caused the aircraft to fly high, limiting the precision of their attacks.

 From 1 November, DRA forces initiated a buildup with a view to reopening the highway, attacking both from the north and from the south.
 They also launched an offensive into Nangrahar province, and many Mujahideen who came from there left the front to defend their homes.
 With limited forces at his disposal, Wardak concentrated his front on a four-kilometer stretch of road protected by the Kabul River on both sides, as the Mujahideen had destroyed both bridges spanning the river.

 From November 1 to November 6, the DRA forces tried to cross the river, using bridge-laying equipment, but their attempts were repeatedly foiled by Mujahideen fire, and several engineering vehicles and tanks were destroyed.

-Phase third
+Phase three

 On November 6, all Mujahideen groups ceased firing, and implemented radio silence.
 The DRA forces, believing that they had withdrawn, continued their advance, until they were well engaged into the last Mujahideen-held section of highway.
 The Mujahideen had in fact not retreated, and the DRA columns advanced into well-prepared ambush positions.
 At 1600 hours the Mujahideen opened fire against the DRA units, who had pushed so many vehicles into the area that it caused a traffic jam.
 Many vehicles were destroyed or damaged, and the DRA columns broke up, before retreating hurriedly into Sarobi.
 At 1900 hours, the Mujahideen broke contact and withdrew without mishap.